Alan Fowler (footballer)

 Alan Fowler (20 November 1911 – 10 July 1944) was an English professional footballer who played for Whitehall Printers, Brodsworth Main, Leeds United, Swindon Town, Queens Park Rangers and Watford, as a striker.
 He was killed in action during the Second World War.

+Personal

+Fowler was son of Joseph Fowler and his wife Phyllis May.

 Military career

 Fowler enlisted in the Dorsetshire Regiment of the British Army in 1940, and rose to become a PT instructor with the rank of sergeant.
 In 1941, Fowler was commended for saving three men's lives in a grenade accident.

 His battalion, the 4th Battalion of the Dorsetshire Regiment, part of the 43rd (Wessex) Infantry Division, arrived in France on 24 June and was involved in Operation Jupiter, the attack on the city of Caen.
 On 10 July 1944, Fowler's battalion was ordered to attack the villages of Eterville and Martot.
 During this operation, Fowler was killed by a friendly aerial bombardment coordinated by 4 Hawker Typhoons.
+Fowler, who left a widow, Emily Mae, who lived in Swindon, is buried at Banneville-la-Campagne War Cemetery.